 - Potential losses occurring to us or our users.

-S6.2 We may suspend your eligibility for PayPal Seller Protection if it is linked or associated with another account which has been suspended.
+S6.2 We may suspend your eligibility for PayPal Seller Protection if it is associated with another account which has been suspended.

 S6.3 We will lift the suspension provided we no longer hold a reasonable belief that there is an increased risk associated with your account.